Jamie Oliver’s “Ultimate Mushroom Bruschetta” from Jamie at Home was an instant favourite when I first made it more than a decade ago.

 The same does not happen with beans.
-My best guess is that this is due to lower starch content.
 While they are still high in carbs – which includes starch – they contain less than potatoes (when carbs are calculated as a percentage of dry matter).
 Enough less that you can comfortably blend them in a food processor.
 They also contain less water and more protein.

 Purée cooked butter beans with olive oil and lemon juice, and you have a delicious vegan mash that is ready in minutes.

 - tinned butter beans, rinsed and drained (or homecooked)

 - lemon juice and zest

 - water to loosen the mash

 Add drained butter beans, be it homecooked, tinned or jarred, to the bowl of a food processor.
 For each cup of butter beans, add 2 teaspoons extra virgin olive oil, 2 teaspoons lemon juice, ⅓ teaspoon salt, one tablespoon water and lemon zest to taste.
 Blitz everything in a food processor or blender until smooth.
 You may need to scrape down the sides as you go